datacamp/courses-introduction-to-python/chapter1.md

 The `+` operator to paste together two strings can be very useful in building up custom messages.

 Suppose for example that you've calculated the return of your investment, and want to summarise the results in a string.
-Assuming the floats `begin` and `result` are defined, you can try something like this:
+Assuming the floats `savings` and `result` are defined, you can try something like this:

 ```
-print("I started with $" + begin + " and now have $" + result + ".
+print("I started with $" + savings + " and now have $" + result + ".
 Awesome!")
 ```

 This will not work, though, as you cannot simply sum strings and floats.
 To do this, you'll need to explicitly convert the types of your variables.
-You can use the functions `str()`, `int()`, `float()` and `bool()` for this. `str(begin)`, for example, will convert the float `begin` to a string.
+You can use the functions `str()`, `int()`, `float()` and `bool()` for this. `str(savings)`, for example, will convert the float `savings` to a string.

 *** =instructions
 - Hit _Submit Answer_ to run the code on the right.
 Try to understand the error message.